ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/cluster/cluster-view.markdown

   * Any number of watchers can be added to handle the workload
 <br/>
 * **Promotable**
-  * Promotable is a pre-state before becoming a watcher or a member
+  * Promotable is a pre-state before becoming a Watcher or a Member
   * Cannot make cluster decisions (i.e vote for leader, enter a new Raft command to the log)
   * Updated by the leader to the latest Raft state {PANEL/}